avebits/myGOG-tools/README.md

 The first part work in conjuction with Kalanyr's excellent gogrepo script with options.
 Needs https://github.com/Kalanyr/gogrepoc

-The second part is to temporarily set a different temp/tmp on another partition/harddrive if C: doesn't have enough space for the bigger games, it then revert the to the old temp/tmp.
+The second part is to temporarily set a different temp/tmp on another partition/harddrive if C: doesn't have enough space for the bigger games, it then revert to the old temp/tmp path.
 Works with any application.

 Look for, and change these to your likings: